Super-exponential endogenous bubbles in an equilibrium model of rational and noise traders: Set-up of the model of an economy made of rational and of noise investors

 The rational investors are assumed to be identical, so that we can consider the behavior of one representative rational investor hereafter.
 We shall assume that rational investors are myopic mean-variance maximizers, which means that only the expected portfolio value and its variance impact their allocation.
 We denote $P_t$ the price of the risky asset and $X_t$ the number of risky assets that the representative rational investor holds at instant $t$.
 We also assume that the risky asset pays a dividend $d_t$ at each period $t$.
 Similarly, $P_{ft}$ and $X_{ft}$ correspond to the price and number of a risk-free asset held by the rational agent.
 The risk-free asset is in perfectly elastic supply and pays a constant return $R_f$.
 Thus, at time $t$, the wealth of the rational investor is given by

 The wealth of the rational investor changes from time $t$ to $t+1$ according to

 This expression takes into account that the wealth at time $t+1$ is determined by the allocation choice at time $t$ and the new values of the risky and the risk-free asset at time $t+1$, which includes the payment of the dividend ($W_{t+1} = P_{t+1} X_t + P_{ft+1} X_{ft} + d_{t+1} X_t$).
-Let us introduce the variables

-They are respectively the fraction $x_t $ of the rational investor's wealth invested in the risky asset at time $t$, the discrete time return $R_{t+1}$ per stock of the risky asset from time $t$ to $t+1$ and the risk-free rate of return $R_f$ assumed constant.
+Let us introduce the variables \ They are respectively the fraction $x_t $ of the rational investor's wealth invested in the risky asset at time $t$, the discrete time return $R_{t+1}$ per stock of the risky asset from time $t$ to $t+1$ and the risk-free rate of return $R_f$ assumed constant.
 This allows us to rewrite \eqref{wealthincr} as giving the total relative wealth variation from $t$ to $t+1$: